uchicago-cs/mpcs52030/_sources/switch.rst.txt

 and set ``esp`` to point to the (previously saved) stack pointer of the next thread to run.

-Once we've done this, we have switched threads, and all the remains is to restore the registers we had previously pushed onto the stack, and return from ``switch_threads``::
+Once we've done this, we have switched threads, and all that remains is to restore the registers we had previously pushed onto the stack, and return from ``switch_threads``::